phpDocumentor/phpDocumentor/docs/PSR.md

 The exact meaning of "Structural Elements" tagged with @api MAY differ per project.
-It is however RECOMMENDED that all tagged "Structural Elements" SHOULD NOT change after publication unless the new version is tagged as *Breaking Backwards Compatibility*.
+It is however RECOMMENDED that all tagged "Structural Elements" SHOULD NOT change after publication unless the new version is tagged as breaking Backwards Compatibility.

 #### Examples